humaneediedofanxiety/watch-me-become-a-10X-engineer/README.md

 4. Build a database.
 5. Build a 8-bit computer.

-A. Complete course "NAND to Tetris"
+1. Complete course "NAND to Tetris"
-B. Complete a course on "System Design"
+2. Complete a course on "System Design"
-C. Complete a course on "Networking"
+3. Complete a course on "Networking"
-D. Master DSA & Improve Problem Solving.
+4. Master DSA & Improve Problem Solving.